Checkpoint 1

 Wheel Speed PID Controller

-The file mbot_firmware/src/mbot.c includes the main control function mbot_loop(repeating_timer_t *rt).
+The file mbot_firmware/src/mbot_classic.c includes the main control function mbot_loop(repeating_timer_t *rt).
 This function reads sensor data, estimates the current state, and updates motor commands.
 The motor controller operates in various modes, including PWM mode, motor velocity mode, and body velocity mode.

 Current controllers utilize calibration data for driving the MBot at set speeds.